 In the previous part, we shed light on why data warehouse automation technology should be an integral part of your data warehousing strategy.
-Here, we’ll talk about metadata and why a metadata-driven approach and DWA are like the peanut butter and jelly for agile data warehouse development.
-In this blog, we will discuss the definition of metadata, examples of metadata and the three categories of metadata.
-Further, it explains what is metadata in a data warehouse and its importance.
+Here, we’ll talk about metadata and why a metadata-driven approach and DWA are like peanut butter and jelly for agile data warehouse development.
+In this blog, we will discuss the definition of metadata, examples, and the three categories of metadata.
+Further, it explains the importance of metadata in a data warehouse.

 What is Metadata?

-Metadata is defined as the data that acts as a directory for other data.
+Metadata is the data that acts as a directory for other data.
 It helps users understand data at a higher level.
-A daily-life example to understand the concept of metadata is a book’s index.
-An index is a metadata that includes all the information about a book’s contents.
+A daily-life example of understanding the concept of metadata is a book’s index.
+An index is metadata that includes all the information about a book’s contents.

 What is Metadata in Data Warehouse?

-In a data warehouse, metadata can be many things, like data types, data formats, source and destination database tables, entity relationships, SCD patterns, and ETL mappings and transformations, and more.
+In a data warehouse, metadata can be many things, like data types, formats, source and destination database tables, entity relationships, SCD patterns, ETL mappings and transformations, and more.

 As such, a metadata-driven architecture allows you to bring source database schema into a data model, customize its structure based on your business requirements, and make the data model available for subsequent processes, such as data analytics.

-Metadata answers the 5 Ws (and an H) of your business data that is essentially stored in your data warehouse.
+Metadata answers the 5 Ws (and an H) of your business data stored in your data warehouse.

 Three Major Types of Metadata in Data Warehouse

-There are three major types of metadata in data warehouse:
+There are three major types of metadata in a data warehouse:

 - Operational Metadata: Operational metadata provides information about the history and status of data.
 Examples of operational metadata would include data archive and retention rules, error logs, and data sharing rules.

 - Technical Metadata: Technical metadata gives knowledge about the format and structure of the data.
-Examples of technical metadata would be column names, database system names, and data models.
+Examples of technical metadata include column names, database system names, and data models.

-- Business Metadata: Business metadata focuses on data governance and helps non-technical business users to understand a data warehouse in simpler everyday language.
+- Business Metadata: Business metadata focuses on data governance and helps non-technical business users to understand a data warehouse in more straightforward everyday language.

 Why is Metadata in Data Warehouse Important?

-The role of metadata in datawarehouse is crucial.
-Let’s explore what do business stakeholders and IT teams get out of the marriage of these two technologies:
+The role of metadata in a data warehouse is crucial.
+Let’s explore what business stakeholders and IT teams get out of the marriage of these two technologies:

 Powers up the Iterative Development Culture

-With a project as big as a data warehouse, it is always recommended to work in smaller, more manageable cycles rather than a big bang approach.
+With a project as big as a data warehouse, working in smaller, more manageable cycles is always recommended rather than a big-bang approach.
 Else, you’ll easily lose sight of the real purpose of your data warehouse: to provide trusted insights to help users answer business questions and empower data-driven decision-making.

 As such, applying an iterative model is only possible when your data warehouse team is equipped with the right gear to deliver updates to your under-construction or existing data warehouse in an agile manner.

-Metadata approach in data warehouse automation tools, like Astera DW Builder, enable your team to rapidly build prototypes around your proposed business logic, ensuring the reliability and accurateness of your data warehousing processes.
-Once you have successfully created, tested, and implemented the prototype of one of your reporting flows, you can create a repeatable process for other analytics projects.
+A metadata approach in data warehouse automation tools, like Astera DW Builder, enables your team to rapidly build prototypes around your proposed business logic, ensuring the reliability and accuracy of your data warehousing processes.
+Once you have successfully created, tested, and implemented one of your reporting flows prototypes, you can create a repeatable process for other analytics projects.
 This is because Astera DW Builder heavily automates repetitive tasks and allows you to repurpose existing models and flows for faster development.

 Futureproofs Your Data Warehouse Deployment

 Data warehouses should be designed as ever-expanding systems that can easily welcome and embrace changes as they occur.
-Business users are continually discovering new requirements that need to be reflected in reporting dashboards to base their analysis and predictions on the most recent data and conditions.
+Business users continually discover new requirements that must be reflected in reporting dashboards to base their analysis and predictions on the most recent data and conditions.

 With a metadata-driven architecture, IT teams don’t have to worry about keeping up with upstream and downstream dependencies.
 Developers can rest assured that updating the existing infrastructure with the new requirements won’t result in a ripple effect that might disrupt your data warehouse implementation’s integrity and usability.

 Astera DW Builder captures changes on the metadata level, saving you from manually coding them separately in various areas, such as dimensional models, ETL flows, and staging tables.
-Since it boasts logical development, all you have to do is update your data models and redeploy them to reflect the changes across multiple development environments and, consequently, to your data warehouse fueling your analytics projects.
+Since it boasts logical development, you must update your data models and redeploy them to reflect the changes across multiple development environments and, consequently, to your data warehouse, fueling your analytics projects.